-- Topical analgesic creams for the treatment of mild to moderate pain caused by arthritis. - Topical medications for skin psoriasis such as vitamin D derivatives, although they may help the skin, have not been shown to benefit joints. - NSAIDs (non-steroidal anti-inflammatory drugs) work by blocking the production of some of the body's chemicals that cause inflammation and pain. - Corticosteroids as joint injections can be very effective, although these do not work equally well in all individuals, safe when used in moderation and with precision. - csDMARDs (conventional synthetic disease-modifying anti-rheumatic drugs) are often prescribed in addition to NSAIDs to help slow down the biological processes that cause the persistent inflammation. - Targeted synthetic drugs or tsDMARDs (such as the PDE4 inhibitors and Janus Kinase [Jak] inhibitors), and biologics or bDMARDs (such as anti-TNF, interleukin inhibitors) have been developed in recent years and may be offered if you do not respond effectively to other csDMARDs.
-They work by mimicking the effects of substances that are naturally produced by the body's immune system to help reduce inflammation and manage symptoms.
+- Topical analgesic creams for the treatment of mild to moderate pain caused by arthritis. - Topical medications for skin psoriasis such as vitamin D derivatives, although they may help the skin, have not been shown to benefit joints. - NSAIDs (non-steroidal anti-inflammatory drugs) work by blocking the production of some of the body's chemicals that cause inflammation and pain. - csDMARDs (conventional synthetic disease-modifying anti-rheumatic drugs) are often prescribed in addition to NSAIDs to help slow down the biological processes that cause the persistent inflammation. - Corticosteroids as joint injections can be very effective, although these do not work equally well in all individuals.
+They are safe when used in moderation and with precision. - Targeted synthetic drugs (such as the PDE4 inhibitors), biologics or bDMARDs (such as anti-TNF, interleukin inhibitors) and small molecules (such as the janus kinase or JAK inhibitors) have been developed in recent years and may be offered if you do not respond effectively to other DMARDs.
+They act by mimicking the effects of substances made naturally in the human immune system. - Seeking medical advice is vital about medications that can control inflammation and joint damage.